nmcanall/Employee-Page/README.md

 ## Usage

 Open the project, install dependencies, input employee information, then view the HTML produced in the "dist" folder.
+Use `node index` to run the program.

 ## License